The Big "P"

 Lately, I've been learning and relearning a value that I think every one of you reading this can relate to.
 That value is PATIENCE.

-I want to be good at it, RIGHT NOW.
+I wanted to be good at it, RIGHT NOW.

 Of course, I know that's not a reasonable expectation.
 If I were teaching me as a student, I'd tell me the exact same things my teachers are telling me.
 I'm doing fine, I'm making good progress, be patient.